eymar/kotlinx.coroutines/README.md

 Kotlin/JS version of `kotlinx.coroutines` is published as [`kotlinx-coroutines-core-js`](https://search.maven.org/artifact/org.jetbrains.kotlinx/kotlinx-coroutines-core-js/1.6.2/jar)
-(follow the link to get the dependency declaration snippet) and as [`kotlinx-coroutines-core`](https://www.npmjs.com/package/kotlinx-coroutines-core) NPM package.
+(follow the link to get the dependency declaration snippet).

 #### Native